pawel80-dev/IaC-Azure-GCP-onprem-Function/README.md

 # IaC-Azure-GC-onprem-Function

+> [!NOTE]
+> GC Function doesn't need Terraform created infra, code is deployed directy to Cloud Run Services Function.
+For more details please check the repo: [IaC-SDWAN-config-generator](https://github.com/pawel80-dev/IaC-SDWAN-config-generator)

-Terraform, build and deploy Function type of service in Azure, GC and on-prem infra.
+Terraform, build and deploy Function type of service in Azure and on-prem infra.
 Each deployment is in a separate workflow (.yaml) file.
 Each workflow runs independent from each other.
 All jobs in the workflow start in pararel.